Frequently Asked Questions

 Procurement regulations fall into two camps:

-- The Council's Contract Procedure Rules (CPRs):.
-These are rules our officers must follow.
-They follow the legal framework for procurement as set out in the PCRs, but they go further.
-The CPRs sets out the internal governance framework that Council officers need to adhere to.
+- The Council's Contract Procedure Rules (CPRs): These are rules developed by the Council that sets out robust internal procurement governance that our officers must follow.
+They follow the legal framework for procurement, but they go further.

 What happens if I do not get my tender in on time?

-A key principle of procurement is treating economic operators equally and without discrimination.
+A key objective of procurement is acting, and being seen to act, with integrity.
 Adhering to this, it is imperative that all tenders are received prior to the deadline.
 It is highly unlikely that any tender received after a deadline will be considered.

 How will my tender be assessed?